TLC (group): 1993–1996: CrazySexyCool, career height and bankruptcy

-1998–2001: FanMail and members feud
+1997–2000: FanMail and members feud

-Preliminary work on TLC's third studio album was delayed when friction arose between the group and their main producer Dallas Austin, who was romantically involved with Thomas and had had a child with her in 1997.
+Preliminary work on TLC's third studio album was delayed when friction arose between the group and their main producer Dallas Austin, who was romantically involved with Thomas and fathered a child with her in 1997.
 Austin wanted $4.2 million and creative control to work on the project, resulting in a stand-off between the producer and the artists.
-During this period, Thomas appeared in the independent film HavPlenty, while Watkins co-starred with rappers Nas and DMX in Hype Williams's 1998 film Belly.
+During this period, Thomas appeared in the Miramax independent film Hav Plenty, while Watkins co-starred with rappers Nas and DMX in Hype Williams's 1998 film Belly.
 Lopes started her own production company, Left-Eye Productions, and signed Blaque, an R&B trio.
 Under her guidance, Blaque released their 1999 self-titled debut album, which was certified platinum and contained two top-ten singles on the Billboard Hot 100.
-Lopes also hosted the short-lived MTV talent series The Cut (1998), which featured then-unknown recording artists Ne-Yo and Anastacia.
+Lopes also hosted the short-lived MTV talent series The Cut (1998), which featured then-unknown recording artists Ne-Yo, Aloe Blacc and Anastacia.

 TLC eventually began working with other producers for their third album, until finally negotiating with Austin, who produced the bulk of the album.
 Lopes always had an idea of a futuristic feel for the project, which Austin incorporated into the album.
 Titled FanMail, the album was released in February 1999, another critical and commercial success.
 It debuted at number one on the Billboard 200 chart and was certified six-time platinum by the RIAA for six million copies shipped in the United States.
 Worldwide the album exceeded over 10 million copies sold.
 "No Scrubs" was released as the lead single and became a worldwide hit, topping the singles charts in Australia, Canada, Ireland, New Zealand, and the United States.
 The album's second single, "Unpretty", incorporated folk and alternative rock influences and became TLC's fourth number-one hit on the Billboard Hot 100.
 The other three singles also received decent radio play: "Silly Ho", "I'm Good at Being Bad", and Edmonds-written ballad, "Dear Lie".